 Finally, both iPad and Pro 9.7 come with iOS 10 preinstalled if you buy them now, and both receive a full complement of its features - with a couple of exceptions.

-You should certainly expect a similar period of full iOS update support if you buy an iPad and iPad Pro 9.7.
-They are both top of the range devices.
+You should expect a similar period of full iOS update support if you buy either a new iPad or an iPad Pro 9.7.

 The iPad Pro 9.7 is a lot more expensive than its older sibling, although its higher range of storage allocation options exaggerates this difference somewhat.
 It costs: